wijits36/hypercore-power-manager/README.md

 **Daemon starts but takes no action on battery** — Check that the UPS name in the config matches the NUT UPS name, and that thresholds are set appropriately.
-Run with `DEBUG` log level to see every poll cycle and threshold check.
+Run with `--log-level DEBUG` to see every poll cycle and threshold check.

+## Roadmap

+Planned for future releases:

+- **REST API cluster shutdown** — use the HyperCore REST API as the primary shutdown method, with IPMI as a fallback.
+This will make IPMI optional for environments where it is not available.
+- **OIDC authentication** — support for HyperCore clusters that use OIDC instead of local credentials.
+- **BIOS power policy awareness** — detect whether hosts are configured to "always on" or "last state" and adjust recovery behavior accordingly.

 ## License